Losing weight to help your torn disc

-A torn disc can occur for many reasons, but once it does, reducing pressure on the affected spinal disc is of the utmost importance.
-In addition to simple rest and avoiding strenuous activities, losing weight can help alleviate symptoms because it reduces the weight borne by the spine, giving the torn disc a chance to heal.
+A torn disc can occur for many reasons, but once it does, reducing pressure on the affected spinal disc is a key part of treatment and relieving symptoms.
+In addition to simple rest, improving posture and avoiding strenuous activities, losing weight can help relieve symptoms because it reduces the pressure on the spine, giving the torn disc a chance to heal.
 Even just a few pounds can make a big difference, especially if the torn disc is located in the lumbar portion of the spine, which bears the most body weight.

-- Exercise regularly – Depending on the severity of your symptoms, exercise can be a healthy part of your daily routine.
+- Exercise regularly.
+Depending on the severity of your symptoms, exercise can be a healthy part of your daily routine.
 If activities such as bicycling are too strenuous, consider walking.
-Start slowly and work your way up to longer distances, times and intensities.
+Start slowly and work your way up to longer distances and intensities.

-- Eat a healthy diet – Making even small changes to your diet such as substituting low-fat dressing instead of full-fat, or choosing lean cuts of meat over fatty ones, can make a big difference in the long run.
+- Eat a healthy diet.
+Making even small changes to your diet such as substituting low-fat dressing instead of full-fat, or choosing lean cuts of meat over fatty ones, can make a big difference over time.
 Other easy substitutes include having an apple or other fruit rather than chips with lunch and drinking water instead of a soda.
 Cut slightly more than 100 calories per day from your diet, and you can lose a pound each month.
-Not only will this help you lose weight, but eating a nutritious diet gives your body the tools it needs to heal itself.
+Not only will this help you lose weight, but eating a more nutrient-rich diet gives your body the tools it needs to heal itself.

 - Stretch.
 Keeping your muscles limber can reduce pressure on the spine, and it can also help you avoid injury so you can maintain a consistent exercise routine.

 When to consider surgery for a torn disc